 Nowadays, HVO has out pathed biodiesel and bioethanol in terms of production capacity growth.
 In 2021, HVO standalone production capacity was around 3.523 million tonnes.
 It could grow to 10 million tonnes by 2030.
 The Netherlands, currently, hosts the largest HVO production plant.
 New capacities are coming up in France, Italy, Sweden and Finland.
 The current co-processed capacity for HVO is around 1.780 millon tonnes and it could grow to 2.080 million tonnes by 2030.
 Most of this capacity is located in Spain.

 In 2019, Europe consumed around 1.863 million tonnes of HVO.
 France was the biggest consumer followed by Norway, Spain and Sweden.
-SGS INSPIRE expects that its consumption could grow to around 7 million tonnes by 2030 as fuel suppliers have to meet a stringent 13% greenhouse gas (GHG) emission intensity reduction target for renewable energy used in transport by 2030 as proposed by the European Commission on July 14, 2021.
+SGS INSPIRE expects that its consumption could grow to around 7 million tonnes by 2030 as fuel suppliers have to meet a stringent 13% greenhouse gas (GHG) emission intensity reduction target for renewable energy used in transport by 2030 as by the European Commission on July 14, 2021.
 The target still has to be approved by the European Parliament and the Council of the EU.
-Until then, fuel suppliers for road transport have to comply with a 14% renewable energy share target set for 2030.
+Until then, fuel suppliers for road transport have to comply with a 14% renewable energy share set for 2030.

 HVO availability in Europe